EvdoTheo/Disparity_map_SAD/README.md

 # Disparity_map_SAD
-Creation of disparity map with the method od SAD (Sum of Absolute Differences).
+Creation of disparity map using SAD (Sum of Absolute Differences) .